sovrynn/ecdo/1-EVIDENCE/1-PRESENT-CLIMATE-ANOMALIES/0-data-studies/rainfall-data-study/README.md

 ## Initial mega verdict

-So back when I was calculating all the religions, not filtering out 0 values, from 2020 till 2020 at the least, over all the data, I got a median and average of around 8.
+So back when I was calculating all the regions, not filtering out 0 values, from 2020 till 2020 at the least, over all the data, I got a median and average of around 8.
 But I think the zero calcs were weighing them down quite a bit.
 I would imagine most regions in the world get some rain, maybe 5% don't.

 Anyways, if a rainfall increase really was happening, surely the regions already getting rain would also get more?
 So I wouldn't even need those 0 value anomalies.